The Love for Three Oranges (fairy tale): Turkey

 In the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), by Wolfram Eberhard and Pertev Naili Boratav, tale type ATU 408 corresponds to Turkish type TTV 89, "Der drei Zitronen-Mädchen" ("The Three Citron Maidens").
 Alternatively, it may also be known as Üç Turunçlar ("Three Citruses" or "Three Sour Oranges").
 The Turkish Catalogue registered 40 variants, being the third "most frequent folktale" after types AT 707 and AT 883A.

 In Turkish variants, the fairy maiden is equated to the peri and, in several variants, manages to escape from the false bride in another form, such as a rose or a cypress.
-In most of the recorded variants, the fruits are oranges, followed by pomegranates, citrons, and cucumbers in a few of them, finally apples, eggs or pumpkins, respectively in one variant each.
+In most of the recorded variants, the fruits are oranges, followed by pomegranates, citrons, and cucumbers in a few of them; then apples, eggs or pumpkins (respectively in one variant each).
+In addition, according to French folklorists Paul Delarue and Marie-Louise Théneze, a very frequent motif in the Turkish texts is the hero breaking the old woman's jar or jug, and the old woman, in return, cursing the hero to find the fruit maidens.

 Hungarian folklorist Ignác Kúnos published a Turkish variant with the title A három narancs-peri, translated into English as The Three Orange-Peris.
 The tale was also translated as The Orange Fairy in The Fir-Tree Fairy Book.